VincentHDLee/IntelliSubs/docs/developer_guide/architecture/ui_design.md

 ## Future UI Enhancements (Considerations from `DEVELOPMENT.md`)

 *   **More detailed preview:** Instead of just text, perhaps a scrolling preview synchronized with a simplified audio waveform or a timestamped list.
-*   **Basic subtitle editing:** Allow minor text corrections directly in a preview/edit pane (this is a significant feature increase).
+*   **Basic subtitle editing:** Allow minor text corrections directly in the preview/edit pane within `ResultsPanel`.
+(Direct text editing implemented, D1I0 - Pending Test).
 *   **Japanese UI Localization:** Abstracting UI strings for easier translation.

 This UI architecture aims for a balance between simplicity of implementation (leveraging CustomTkinter) and the responsiveness/features expected of a modern desktop application.